Who are some famous Spanish people?

 Well, several things.

-I’m limiting this to living people – another day I’ll do a post about some important people from history, and some people who aren’t famous but probably should be.
+I’m limiting this to living people – another day I’ll do a post about some important people from history.
+Spain had its glory days, after all, and there are a number of important artists from here in Iberia.

 Anyway, here goes…

-Penélope Cruz (from Alcobendas, right here in the Comunidad de Madrid), Antonio Banderas (from a town near Málaga, Andalucía) and Javier Bardem (from Las Palmas de Gran Canaria, Canary Islands) are three Spaniards who have made it big in Hollywood.
+Penélope Cruz (from Alcobendas, in the Comunidad de Madrid) and Javier Bardem (from Las Palmas de Gran Canaria, Canary Islands) are two more Spaniards who have made it big in Hollywood.

 And if you want some fun with Spanish stereotypes, you should see Jamón Jamón.

-The film is like a compendium of every ridiculously Spanish thing you could imagine: an obsession with pork products, bulls and bullfighting, testicles, and general male virility – plus you get to se Penelope Cruz naked!
+The film is like a compendium of every ridiculously Spanish thing you could imagine: an obsession with pork products, bulls and bullfighting, testicles and general male virility, prostitution, breasts…

 Cruz and Bardem met during the filming of this movie, a full 15 years before Woody Allen cast them together in Vicky, Christina, Barcelona.